tejasvi/icy/README.md

               : m_callOnScopeExit(true) {
             other.m_callOnScopeExit = false // Statement
             std::cout << "Exit" // Statement
-          void f();
+          auto flags = {1, 2, 3}
           ```

 # Extras
-* Icy can seamlessly integrated with existing C++ tooling since the brace and semi-colon addition is done only on the line ends.
+* Icy can seamlessly integrated with existing C++ tooling since the brace and semi-colon addition is done only on the line ends which preserves line and column numbers.
 TODO: Extensions for popular editors.
 Should be trivial.
-* Decompilation involves clang-format with following configuration.
+* Decompilation with `icyd` involves clang-format with following configuration.
   ```
   LambdaBodyIndentation: Signature
   IndentGotoLabels: true